- See a full list of publications

-I have worked with a number of Development Education Centres (DEC) in Britain and Non-Government Development Organisations (NGDO) in Spain, primarily in voluntary roles.
-In particular, I worked for Mundi DEC teaching global citizenship education, development theory and education for social justice.
-It was here that I developed my interest in development education, and conducted an ESRC funded doctoral study at the University of Nottingham comparing development education in Britain and Spain.
-I spent a year based at the University of Granada collecting data and was awarded my PhD in July 2013.
+I have worked with a number of Development Education Centres (DEC) in Britain and Non-Government Development Organisations (NGDO) in Spain, teaching global citizenship education, development studies and education for social justice.
+My ESRC funded doctoral study at the University of Nottingham focused on transformative learning and development education, looking at how NGOs educate adults and young people about global issues.
+My study was comparative and I spent a year based at the University of Granada, Spain.

-My first degree was a BSc in Natural Sciences; mathematics and philosophy (Durham University), after which I attained a Cambridge University Certificate in English Language Teaching to Adults (CELTA) from International House, Seville, and I taught English for two years in the British Institute in San José, Costa Rica and then a further two years in Barcelona, Spain, where I also worked as a volunteer for two NGOs: Educación sin Fronteras and Intermón Oxfam.
+I have an interdisciplinary background.
+My first degree was a BSc in Natural Sciences; mathematics and philosophy (Durham University), after which I attained a Cambridge University Certificate in English Language Teaching to Adults (CELTA) from International House, Seville, and I taught English for two years in the British Institute in San José, Costa Rica and then a further two years in Barcelona, Spain.
 I returned to the UK in 2005 to read for an MA in Diplomacy and International Relations (University of Nottingham).
 In 2009 I completed a further MA in Educational Research Methods (University of Nottingham).

-I am on the advisory board for the Centre for Applied Human Rights (CAHR) and on the management committee of the International Development Network (IDN).
+I am on the advisory board for the Centre for Applied Human Rights (CAHR) and on the management committee of the Interdisciplinary Global Development Centre (IGDC).

-I am a member of the British Association of International and Comparative Education (BAICE) executive committee and I am currently leading the organisation of the 2018 Conference on Comparative Education and Development Alternatives – Critiques, innovations and transitions.
+I am a member of the British Association of International and Comparative Education (BAICE) Executive Committee and I chaired the Conference Committee for the 2018 BAICE Conference on Comparative Education and Development Alternatives – Critiques, innovations and transitions.
 I am also co-convenor of the European Association of Development Institutes (EADI) working group on Education for Global Justice and Citizenship Engagement.

 I have presented my work at a number of international conferences including EADI (European Association of Development Institutes), BERA (British Education Research Association), and BAICE (British Association of International and Comparative Education) and I have given invited talks at the Institute of Education (University College London) on Transformative Learning through Development Education NGOs in Britain and Spain, and at the University of Jaume I (Castellón, Spain) on Development Critiques and the Implications of the Concept of Buen Vivir for Education.

-I am currently employed as a consultant for Global Education Derby, evaluating and monitoring the Money, Power, Respect project.
+I have worked as a consultant for Global Education Derby, evaluating and monitoring the Money, Power, Respect project.